 For a longer walk, follow signs to the Bass Pond to find a more secluded (and romantic) area, especially in the Boat House (above).
 In spring and summer, the Meadow Trail features wildflowers and grasses, while the Woodland Trail is ablaze with azaleas in spring.
 Stop by A Gardener's Place to shop or check into a guided garden walks during special events.
 For the best photo vista of the front of the house, walk up to the statue of Diana atop the hill facing the house.
 Get some exercise with your dog in Biltmore’s 8,000-acre backyard.

 Photo Spot: The most dramatic view of Biltmore House is en route from the house to the winery.
 Look for the small lake (Lagoon) on your left.
 There is a narrow unpaved road at the far end that crosses a small bridge and takes you around the lake for a stunning view of back of the Biltmore House.
-Add a blanket and a bottle of Biltmore Estate wine for an especially romantic outing.
-Also a great place to take a hike.
+It's a great picnic spot and place to take a hike.

 Winery: At the winery, enjoy a guided tour and sample Biltmore Estate wines in the Tasting Room.
 Browse the Wine Shop.
 The Bistro Restaurant is an excellent choice for dinner, with its welcoming European atmosphere.
-Other culinary activities include cooking demonstrations, seminars, guest chef programs, introductory wine classes and daylong cooking classes featuring the estate's own chefs.
+Other culinary activities include cooking demonstrations and wine classes.
 Read more about the Biltmore Winery.
 Also see our feature on the Vine to Wine Guided Tour of the vineyards.

 Antler Hill Village: This mostly "new" village connects the estate's present and past, providing a relaxing place for dining, shopping, historical exhibits and people watching.
 Antler Hill Village includes the entrance to the Winery and adjacent Antler Hill Farm.
-You can also enjoy live entertainment on the Village Green and find many options to explore our 8,000-acre backyard at the Outdoor Adventure Center.
+Enjoy live entertainment on the Village Green.
 Don't miss the Vanderbilts at Home and Abroad exhibit.
-Adjacent is the Inn at Biltmore Estate four diamond hotel.
-Read and see more about Antler Hill Village.
+Adjacent is the Inn at Biltmore Estate four diamond hotel and the new Village Hotel.
+Read more about Antler Hill Village.

-The Farm: For those interested in learning about Biltmore's agricultural heritage, there's Antler Hill Farm, adjacent to Antler Hill Village.
-The farm includes the Historic Horse Barn, built in 1902 and restored to communicate the rich farm life that the estate has supported for more than a century.
-In addition to displays of historic farm equipment, explore the Kitchen Garden and meet draft horses, calves, lambs and chickens at the Farmyard.
-On select dates throughout the year, enjoy mountain music and artisans including a blacksmith and woodworkers practicing their craft.
-You'll also find.an old-fashioned Mercantile shop offering Appalachian crafts, dry good, and old-fashioned candy; a Smokehouse offering Carolina barbeque, quick sandwiches, and Southern favorites in addition cold drinks, snacks and sweets.
+The Farm: Learn about Biltmore's agricultural heritage at Antler Hill Farm, adjacent to the Village.
+In addition to displays of historic farm equipment in the impressive 1902 barn, explore the Kitchen Garden and meet draft horses, calves, lambs and chickens at the Farmyard.
+On some days, enjoy mountain music and artisans including a blacksmith and woodworkers.
+You'll also find.an old-fashioned Mercantile shop offering Appalachian crafts and a Smokehouse offering Carolina barbeque.

 Go to the Biltmore Estate website for more details on outdoor adventures.